 Danna completed her 200-hour teacher training in 2014 under Kristie Reid-Barton at It's Yoga!
 Studio in Greenville, South Carolina.
 She has completed additional yoga training and is a Yoga For All certified instructor.
 Her original goal was to gain a deeper understanding of the benefits of yoga and improve her practice.
 This knowledge inspired her to share the power and benefits of yoga with others.

 Danna believes that yoga is for everyone, every shape, size, age and background.
 She teaches to ensure everyone has the opportunity to experience the power of yoga to calm the mind, relax and strengthen the body.

-Danna has lived throughout the Southern U.S. including Alabama, Georgia, Virginia and South Carolina.
+Danna has lived throughout the Southern U.S. including Alabama, Georgia, Virginia, and South Carolina.
 She earned a Bachelor and a Master degrees from the Georgia Institute of Technology.
-She currently lives in Gloucester and works in Hampton.
+She currently lives in Gloucester.

 Joe quickly learned that he loved to teach.
 Now 125 pounds lighter than when he started, Joe has a unique perspective of the challenges that can face a yoga student along their path and endeavors to make yoga accessible to all.

 Gretchen has lived in Gloucester for almost 30 years.
 She raised her children here and continues to expand her small farm, lovingly known as Brown Acres.
 Here she raises chickens, grows organic fruits and vegetables, and spends time hiking with her two dogs, Leroy and Buster.